 Here is how the product team might plan its agile development of a solution.

 Fill empty seats in theaters

 Use a mobile app to drive last-minute ticket sales

 - Create and assign promotional codes for last-minute purchases

-- Add text-message capability to mobile app, to send last-minute promos and coupons
+- Add text-message capability to the mobile app, to send last-minute promos and coupons

 - Develop creative for promo emails and SMS texts